EricssonResearch/calvin-base/calvin/examples/chart/websocket/README.md

 ### Calvin configuration

-The following plugins needs to be loaded to run this script:
-- chart_plugin
-- websocket_plugin

-A `calvin.conf` file is prepared for this purpose.
+A `calvin.conf` file has been prepared for loading necessary capabilities.
 For the `calvin.conf` to be loaded, start the calvin script from within the directory the `calvin.conf` file is placed.
 For other ways of loading the configuration, please see the Calvin Wiki page about [Configuration](https://github.com/EricssonResearch/calvin-base/wiki/Configuration)

 ## Running